opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

         float depth; // distance between the farthest point and the convex hull };

-Here is the picture displaying convexity defects of a hand contour:
+The figure below displays convexity defects of a hand contour:

 .. image:: pics/defects.png